lkilpatrick/gitstream-mkdocs/docs/10_github-app.md

 To start using gitStream with GitHub source code hosting, a GitHub app should be installed.
 The installation start with installing the app from the GitHub Apps marketplace.

 1. Get gitStream for free from [GitHub marketplace](https://github.com/marketplace/gitstream-by-linearb)
-2. Install & authorize
-3. Add `.cm/gitstream.cm` and `.github/workflows/gitstream.yml` to your repo
+2. Add `.cm/gitstream.cm` and `.github/workflows/gitstream.yml` to your repo
-4. See it action on your next PR
+3. Get your automation for your next PR!

 gitStream can be installed for one repo, specific repos or all repos in your organization.